 Your new home doesn't have to be styled with all things new.
-Here are 10 inspirational vintage and re-purpose ideas to add a touch of personality and uniqueness to your home.
+Here are 10 inspirational vintage and re-purpose ideas to add a touch of personality to your home.

 Whether you’re looking to save money, collecting personal objects over time, or just generally enjoy finding hidden gems in the local markets, incorporating vintage and re-purposed décor into your home creates a sense of artful, quirky and cheerful conversation-starter style.

 Here are 10 easy ways to include a little bit of vintage into your home by re-purposing old and often neglected décor.
 Get your imagination going!

 The home office need not be dull.
 Repurpose that neglected ladder as a quirky open shelf to store your bits and bobs.
 Seen inside the Rushmore Display Home in Wellard, by Domain by Plunkett.

 A little bit of ‘funky junk’, anyone?
 For instant masculine-chic vibes, repurpose that old trunk or chest as a coffee table (with bonus storage!)
 Photo Credit: pinterest.com